rdnsx/CronServiceMon/README.md

 # CronServiceMon
-Script to monitor a service like wireguard and start if not running.
+Script to install, monitor and restart wireguard if its not running.

 # How to use